Fighting in a void

 Not much is said about this "omega energy" except it seems a person is drawing on the dark side of the force sheer cruelty or rage.
 In the story, Harley says "like mean energy flowin' through me... makes me feel powerful.
 Like a big pharma exec or a mall cop or somethin'... or even the most powerful creature of them all, a teenage mean girl..."

-There are backgrounds containing detritus suggesting the personality of the two characters, but its pretty bare across these 28 pages.
-The characters don't effectively address what's going on in their surreal surroundings, which logically seems pretty odd.
-Apparently you have to read other DC Comics to actually know what's going on in relation to this lethal 'omega' force or the dream-like surroundings the characters are fighting within.
 Though we really only see Harley and Zatanna, there is a squid-looking thing in the beginning: is it a pet or monster?
 Does it have a name?
 Is this character influencing the story?
 No idea.
 There's also a spherical blush-colored object that emits a rush of energy (or liquid?) on a few panels, and this might be a metaphorical symbol for hormonal rage, or just adrenaline surges, or a cortisol reaction?
 It isn't explained, it just appears, squirts, and then it's gone.

 The character drawing by Adolfo is fine and there's certainly real talent displayed in rendering expressions which is a big plus in a story based entirely on dialogue being shouted back and forth while fighting.
-I appreciate the character work put into communicating human expression from the two stars of the tale.
+I appreciate the character work put into communicating human expression with the two stars of the tale.
 Some of the fighting sequences have Harley Quinn operating in a sadistic and psychopathic manner, which means it is well within the usual way DC Comics' glamorizes this heroine, and Zatanna's anguish and mascara-streaked face also creates moments in the story that somehow shifts the tale, temporarily, out of a stream of relentless violence into something a bit more complex.

 In summary, my complaint is simple.
-I think the writer, and DC Comics' editors, presume we'll do the rest of the work to make this story "real" and do something to imaginatively substantiate all that is missing in this $4.99 comic book.
+I think the writer (and DC Comics' editors) presume we'll do the rest of the work to make this story "real" and do something to imaginatively substantiate all that is missing in this $4.99 comic book.

 Related: More Reviews!